Potty Training Chart – How It Helps in Toliet Training Your Child

 1. Describe the Use of the Chart

-When the kid sees a potty chart with stickers, they only notice their favourite characters.
+When the kid sees a potty chart with stickers, they only notice their favorite characters.
 Explain to them how the chart works and that a sticker would be put on the chart each time they use the potty.
 This way, the child will understand how to earn rewards and will constantly keep trying.

 2. Get Your Child Involved

-You could ask your child to put up a stamp or a sticker, or simply mark off each box with a crayon.
+You could ask your child to put up a stamp or a sticker or simply mark off each box with a crayon.
 This will get him so excited, and he would rush to do it on the chart every time he makes a successful trip to the bathroom.

 3. Pick the Perfect Reward